 The best part about the entire vectorization process in Scan2CAD is that it takes mere seconds to complete.
 Once the process is done, you can then skip the entire CAM process and convert your image directly to G-Code!

-All you’ve got to do is load your JPG in Scan2CAD and click on one of the vectorization options.
+All you’ve got to do is load your image in to Scan2CAD and click on one of the vectorization options.
 Then, just a few seconds later, you’ll have converted your raster image to a vector.
 You can then choose to save your new image in a G-Code format.
 Of the popular CNC formats, Scan2CAD supports .NC, .CNC and .TAP.

 Now you can convert any JPG—or other raster file type—to one of these three G-Code file types.
 Scan2CAD’s CNC Export option gives users a selection of options: